sprillo/cs267-project/README.md

     raise NotImplementedError
 ```

 Take a look at the docstring of the function for more details, as well as the tests at `tests/simulation_tests/simulation_test.py`.
-You are free to add any C++ specific flags to the Python API (such as number of OpenMP threads, number of nodes, etc.), such that they get forwarded to your C++ executable.
+You are free to add any C++ specific flags to the Python API (such as number of OpenMP threads, number of nodes, etc.), such that they get forwarded to your C++ program.

 ### src.evaluation